-(a) Pursuant to Ark.
-Code Ann. § 21-8-701(a), the following persons are required to file a Statement of Financial Interest in addition to candidates for elective office:

-A public official, as defined in Ark.
-Code Ann. § 21-8-402(16);

-A municipal judge or city attorney, whether elected or appointed;

-Any agency head, department director, or division director of state government;

-Any public appointee to a state board or commission (who possesses regulatory authority or is authorized to receive or disburse state or federal funds);

-All persons who are elected members of a school board or who are candidates for a position on a school board;

-All public and charter school superintendents;

-49 Subsections (a)-(c) are taken directly from Ark.
-Code Ann. § 21-8-701.
-See also Arkansas Ethics Commission Opinion No. 97-EC-014, which discusses debts arising out of the ordinary course of business.

-All directors of educational cooperatives; and
+- (a) Pursuant to Ark.
+Code Ann. § 21-8-701(a), the following persons are required to file a Statement of Financial Interest in addition to candidates for elective office: - -A public official, as defined in Ark.
+Code Ann. § 21-8-402(17); - -A district judge or city attorney, whether elected or appointed; - -Any agency head, department director, or division director of state government; - -Any public appointee to a state board or commission that is authorized or charged by law with the exercise of regulatory authority or is authorized to receive or disburse state or federal funds (however, a public appointee to a state board or commission which is not charged by law with the exercise of regulatory authority and which receives or disburses state or federal funds only in the form of mileage reimbursement for members attending meetings of the board or commission shall not be required to file a written statement of financial interest); - -All persons who are elected members of a school board or who are candidates for a position on a school board; - -All public and charter school superintendents: - -All directors of educational cooperatives; and

-Any person appointed to a municipal, county or regional (i) planning board or commission, (ii) airport board or commission, (iii) water or sewer board or commission, (iv) utility board or commission, or (v) civil service commission.
+-Any person appointed to a municipal, county or regional (i) planning board or commission, (ii) airport board or commission, (iii) water or sewer board or commission, (iv) utility board or commission, or (v) civil service commission.